mtrdesign/krait/README.md

 <a href="https://packagist.org/packages/mtrdesign/krait"><img src="https://img.shields.io/packagist/v/mtrdesign/krait" alt="Latest Stable Version"></a>
 </p>

 Krait is a powerful Laravel package that simplifies the creation of Ajax Dynamic DataTables.
-It automates the initial structure development of both front-end and back-end resources via simple CLI commands.
+It automates the initial structure development of front-end and back-end resources via simple CLI commands.

 # Krait Package Monorepo
 To ensure consistent versioning and enhance the core front-end components development, along with the PHP package we’ve introduced a dedicated front-end